 Estyr weaves stories of femininity, heartbreak, liminality, and Toronto’s suburbs into songs layered with lush vocals and warm acoustic guitar.
-Her songs move between alt-R&B and indie pop-folk styles while remaining firmly rooted in lyrical storytelling.
+Her songs move between indie rock and alt-R&B styles while remaining firmly rooted in lyrical storytelling.
 Whether performing solo, with upright bassist Brandon Davis, or with experimental band Tiger Balme, she’s noted for her dynamic and down-to earth stage presence, engaging audiences to laugh, reflect, and heal.

-Estyr’s second EP, All Tied Up, will be released in April 2021.
-The four-track album, produced by Rob McLay in Toronto, is a nostalgic reflection on her coming-of-age as a second-generation immigrant, featuring modulated vocal harmonies and electric drums.
-Drawing on influences such as Weyes Blood and Khruangbin, the EP will be released as a soundtrack accompaniment to indie feature-length film, Altar Boy, directed by Toronto-based emerging director Serville Poblete, to be released in late 2020.
+The titular single from Estyr’s second EP, All Tied Up, was released in May 2021.
+The five-track album, produced by Rob McLay in Toronto, is a nostalgic reflection on her coming-of-age as a second-generation immigrant, featuring modulated vocal harmonies and electric drums.
+Drawing on influences such as Weyes Blood and Alex G, the EP will be released as a soundtrack accompaniment to indie feature-length film, Altar Boy, directed by Toronto-based emerging director Serville Poblete, to be released in late 2021.
 She says, “I’ve long felt like I was writing a soundtrack I never had as a teenager--one that resonated with my reality as a multiracial kid in a suburban town.
 Altar Boy tells a story that would have spoken to me then.”

 In January 2021, Estyr released her third single, “Slow Drip”, produced by LE-VI.
 The summer-y track describes the anticipation of waiting for a lover at home in morning sun.
 The single followed another LE-VI collaboration, “Mad Woman”, a restrained reflection on anger released in May 2020 which received CBC radio play regionally (Fresh Air, Ontario; In the Key of C, Ontario) and locally (Big City, Small World; CBC Radio One, Toronto).